 Gusto: Best for Businesses Under 50 Employees

 Gusto is best for small businesses that want a basic and affordable HR software option with payroll and benefits included.
-Gusto is designed as payroll software; however, its HR and benefits offerings are so robust, and its price so reasonable ($45 monthly for one employee), that we’d be remiss in excluding it from our list of best HR software for small businesses.
+Gusto is designed as payroll software; however, its HR and benefits offerings are so robust, and its price so reasonable (right now, $25 monthly for one employee), that we’d be remiss in excluding it from our list of best HR software for small businesses.
 Gusto provides HR, onboarding, benefits, e-signature, leave management, payroll, and reports.

 Like ONEMINT, Gusto includes self-service so your employees don’t have to come to you with basic HR needs, like requests for copies of prior period paychecks, questions about the amount of their dental copay, or the total paid time-off (PTO) hours they have left.
 Employees can find this information for themselves using the mobile-optimized website.